pivotal/docs-tap/app-sso/tutorials/service-operators/curate-service-offering.hbs.md

 When choosing a name and a description for a `ClusterWorkloadRegistrationClass` consider the following:

-- When names of a service are stable across environments (say, from dev to production), then _application operators_ can use the same `ClassClaim` in all environments.
+- When the name of a service is stable across environments, for example, from dev to production, application operators can use the same `ClassClaim` in all environments.

 - The description of a service must clearly communicate its flavor and provider.
   The default description of a `ClusterWorkloadRegistrationClass` is `"Login by AppSSO"`.

-  If there is a single AppSSO service offering the default description is usually good enough.
+  If there is a single Application Single Sign-On service offering the default description is usually good enough.

-  If you would like to customize your `ClusterWorkloadRegistrationClass`'s description consider prefixing it with `"Login by AppSSO - "`, e.g. `"Login by AppSSO - LDAP and GitHub`.
+  If you want to customize the description for your `ClusterWorkloadRegistrationClass`, consider prefixing it with `"Login by AppSSO - "`, for example, `"Login by AppSSO - LDAP and GitHub`.